Birthday Party on a Budget

 5. Sleepover Party

-Kids always love having friends spend the night – even without a theme this type of party is exciting and special for kids of all ages.
+Kids often love having friends spend the night – even without a theme this type of party is exciting and special for kids of all ages (but check with your party guests parents to be sure, not all kids feel comfortable sleeping over).
 It may not be the most original party idea, but it will ‘wow’ the parents when they get a night off!
 Activities can include a movie and popcorn, or a round of video games.
 For younger kids a flashlight scavenger hunt can be great fun.
 Be warned though – sleepover parties can get out of control if too many kids are involved so it’s best to keep these parties smaller (3 or 4 kids).
 For young kids you’ll also need to keep phone numbers of all the parents handy in case a child decides he or she wants to go home in the wee hours of the night.
 And don’t forget you’ll be responsible for breakfast the next morning!

 Enter a contest: